-If you need help transferring shares after the death of the shareholder and these shares are held in a US or Canadian company such as Cadburys or Schweppes, then undoubtedly you will come across the need for a Medallion Signature Guarantee
+If you need help transferring shares after the death of the shareholder and these shares are held in a US or Canadian company such as Cadburys or Schweppes, then you will undoubtedly need for a Medallion Signature Guarantee

-If the shareholder is deceased, the requirements in order to facilitate the transfer do vary according to varying different factors, it may be that a Grant of Probate is required, this would depend on the value of the Stock.
+If the shareholder is deceased, the requirements to facilitate the transfer vary according to many factors.
+It may be that a Grant of Probate is required.
+This would depend on the value of the stock.
 Another factor may be whether the shares are in certificate format or if any share certificate is lost.
-To discuss the requirements please call us on 020 8150 2010 or submit the enquiry form on this page.
+To discuss the requirements to transfer shares after death of the shareholder, please call us on 0203 985 9551.
+Or submit the enquiry form on this page.

 When someone dies you will also need to ascertain the valuation of any shares at the date of death.
-We will be pleased to provide a probate valuation for shares.
-If Probate is required we can also assist with putting a probate application together for you.
-If the value of the shares exceeds $60,000 then you will also need to obtain Federal Transfer Certificate.
-In addition if you need help selling shares of the deceased person then we can also assist.
+We are happy to provide a probate valuation for shares.
+If Probate is required, we can also assist with putting a probate application together for you.
+If the value of the shares exceeds $60,000, then you will also need to obtain Federal Transfer Certificate.
+Additionally if you need help selling shares of the deceased person, then we can assist.

-All US and Canadian companies are affected, some Transfer agents may offer a Medallion Waiver program, but in the absence of any kind of waiver program then the full Medallion Signature Guarantee will be required.
-We have helped people with holdings in Dr Pepper Snapple, Exxon Mobil, Pfizer, Kraft-Heinz, Schlumberger and IBM to name just a few.
+All US and Canadian companies are affected.
+Some Transfer agents may offer a Medallion Waiver program.
+In the absence of any kind of waiver program, then the full Medallion Signature Guarantee is required.
+We have helped people with holdings in Dr Pepper Snapple, Exxon Mobil, Pfizer, Kraft-Heinz, Schlumberger, and IBM to name just a few.